So, you want to start a WordPress blog?

 On the left-hand menu, hover over ‘Posts’ and choose ‘Add new’.

 Here you can add your title and body text, and drag in images and videos.

 Adding an image is easy.
-Just click ‘Add Media’:
+Just move the mouse over an empty area and click the little image button.

-Once on the next screen, you can drag files into the window or browse from your computer:
+Once on the next screen, you can drag files into the window or click ‘Upload’ to browse images from your computer.